erik/github-notify/README.md

 # GithubNotify

-it sits in your menubar and changes color when you have unread github notifications.
+It sits in your menubar and changes color when you have unread github notifications.

+## Quick install

+Grab the latest [release](https://github.com/erik/github-notify/releases), unzip, and run GithubNotify.